vertica/vertica-containers/one-node-ce/dockerhub.md

 > **Note**: Docker volumes live on the host filesystem as directories.
 These directories are created automatically and stored at `/var/lib/docker/volumes/`.
 Each volume is stored under `./volumename/_data/`.
 This might limit the amount of data you can store in your database if that directory is on a small filesystem.

-You may also use a bind mount to another directory that is mounted on a sufficient disk, if you dont want to use docker volumes:
+You might also use a bind mount to another directory that is mounted on a sufficient disk, if you dont want to use docker volumes:
 ```sh
 docker run -p 5433:5433 -p 5444:5444\
            --mount type=bind,source=/<directory>,target=/data \
            --name vertica_ce \
            vertica/vertica-ce
 ```
-Make sure the user running `docker run` has enough privileges to read and write the source directory.
+Make sure the user running `docker run` has read and write privileges on the source directory.

 ## Use with Docker Compose:

-You may use the Docker image in with docker-compose.
-Following is an example:
+You can use the Docker image in with docker-compose.
+The following is an example YAML file:
 ```yaml
 version: "3.9"
 services: